kunalkatara12/MyPortfolio/README.md

 2. SCSS,
 3. Material-UI

- ### It features a variety of sections, including a home, about, contact, education, and projects.
+ ### It features a variety of sections, including a home, about, contact, and projects.